 Work with prison leavers

-This work is delivered in partnership with Her Majesty’s Prison and Probation Service and a range of other providers.
+This work is delivered in partnership with HM Prison and Probation Service and a range of other providers.

 Our role is to work in collaboration with other agencies to support the wellbeing of prison leavers, using our peer-led approach to ensure clients stay engaged with support services, have a positive structure and stay motivated on their journey to rebuild their lives.

 We also offer specialist support for women prison leavers to help address their specific needs and ensure the women feel supported and connected.